ZekeH43/Class_Ex2/README.md

 # Class_Ex2
   * Who are you?
 What is your background?
     Hello my name is Zeke Herrera.
-My background has nothing to do with fintech I am currently a server at a fine dinning restaurant.
+My background has nothing to do with fintech I am currently a server at a fine dining restaurant.

     * What are your career goals?
     My careers goals after completing the bootcamp is to get a job at a fintech company.
 I would like to get into a company that deals with blockchain.